 - Have you been the victims of racism or other forms of discrimination?

 You, your advocate, or your lawyer can make a Gladue submission at hearings such as bail, sentencing, appeals, parole board, extradition, mental health review board, professional disciplinary decisions, and long-term or dangerous offender.

 What is a Gladue report?

 A Gladue report is a written document that weaves together your story with information from interviews with family, Elders, and community members.
-The report describes your unique experiences as an Aboriginal person.
-It has two main parts:
+It can also include relevant documentation to support the judge in making an appropriate decision.
+The report describes your unique experiences as an Indigenous person.
+It includes:

 - the history and present day story about you, your family, and your community/Nation

 - community-based options for your path forward grounded in healing or in supporting you in addressing challenges you might be facing

-A report can be 10 to 30 pages long and take eight weeks or longer to write.
+A report is about 10 to 20 pages long and takes eight weeks or longer to write.
 If you want to get a Gladue report, your bail or sentencing hearing might need to be delayed for a few weeks to allow a Gladue writer to prepare the report.
 You or a Gladue writer can prepare the report.
+If you can't wait eight weeks, you or your lawyer can present a Gladue submission out loud without a Gladue report.

 You might want a Gladue report to give the judge or decision maker at bail, sentencing, appeals, parole board, extradition, mental health review board, professional disciplinary decisions, and long-term or dangerous offender hearings.

 What if I don't want to talk about my personal information in court?

 Some of your story might be very private, sensitive, and hard to think and talk about.

 If you don't want to talk in court, you can have your Gladue submission presented to the judge orally (out loud) by your lawyer or advocate.
 If you don’t want the information discussed out loud, you, your advocate, or your lawyer can give the judge the Gladue submission in writing.